Keeping the Flag Flying...

 (Posidonos Avenue and Ethnarhou Makariou Street)

-High School Students of Australian and New Zealand descent from Campion School of Athens who participated in the moving ceremony pose with the previous Australian Ambassador to Athens HE John Griffin.
+High School Students of Australian and New Zealand descent from Campion School of Athens who participated in the moving ceremony pose with former Australian Ambassador to Athens HE John Griffin.

 History lessons in situ - involving future generations.